harrislapiroff/summeralities/journal/_posts/2014-11-28-notes-on-ferguson.md

 image_caption: "#DCFerguson No Indictment Rally in Washington DC"
 ---

 I don't know what to say about the recent events in Ferguson MO and the failure to indict Darren Wilson for his murder of Michael Brown.
 I don't want to argue with people who believe this isn't a race issue or who believe that justice somehow *has* been sufficiently served.
 I've been spending a lot of time with the news and that's exhausting enough.
-I don't want to be silent because silence is complicity but neither do I believe I have a important perspective to add.
+I don't want to be silent because silence is complicity but neither do I believe I have an important perspective to add.
 I'm pretty good at collecting things that other people have said, so presented here are some scraps of writing that I find myself referring to lately and a few of my own thoughts.

 * * *